 The Atlanta area is bountiful with festivals!
-They happen year-round but in spring they're blooming everywhere.
+They happen year-round and they're blooming everywhere.
 There are music fests, food fests, theatre fests, flower fests...and multiple options in each category.
 Many have free admission and are family friendly.
 And pet friendly!
 With so many choices, festival-hopping might become your new hobby.

 The Atlanta Black Theatre Festival, popularly known as the festival of "40 plays in four days", packs in a varied selection of plays and performances, with a particular focus on African-American life and the preservation of culture.
 Dining, workshops, family activities and unique vendors are also part of this 4 day community festival in September